 - Groups at increased risk from coronavirus and what they should do

-If you develop symptoms you will need to self-isolate and phone your GP.
+If you develop symptoms, you will need to self-isolate and phone a GP.
 Do not go to a GP surgery, pharmacy or hospital.
 The GP will assess you over the phone.
 If they think you need to be tested for coronavirus, they will arrange a test.
 Your test and GP assessment will be free of charge.Testing for COVID-19

 Read about testing for coronavirus, including: